Busedame/get_next_line/README.md

 			break ;
 	}
 ```
-3. Since the `BUFFER_SIZE` is a set size, and the lines may vary in length, the
+3. Since the `BUFFER_SIZE` is a varying size, and the lines may vary in length, the
 `read()` function may sometimes read past the `\n` character.
 For example:
 ```bash
 	What the file contains: